FAQ

 Q: Why do all daycare and boarding dogs have to be dropped off in the morning?

-A: When we first opened, we allowed dogs to be dropped off at any time.
-We soon realized that this was not good for them.
-Dogs that had already played all morning were frustrated by frisky newcomers, and late-arriving boarders didn’t get enough time to socialize and play before they were expected to settle down for the night.
+A: If dogs are dropped of later in the day, dogs that had already played all morning can get frustrated by frisky newcomers, and late-arriving boarders don't get enough time to socialize and play before they are to settle down for the night.
 We know that you’ll miss them while you’re away and you want to spend every last minute with them before you go, but our rule is definitely in their best interest.
 If you need us to make an exception, as always, we’ll do our best to accommodate you.

 Back to top.